OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 4. Challenge statement
- In a section named “Challenge”:
--Describe the problem the Portfolio Project is intended to solve.
--Explain what the Portfolio Project will not solve -Explain who the Portfolio Project will help and/or who the users will be -Is this project relevant or dependent on a specific locale?
-Answer:
-**Challenge**

 The Portfolio Project aims to address the challenge of effectively managing personalized workout routines and rehabilitation programs.
 It provides a solution for individuals who require structured exercise regimens tailored to their specific needs,